erreJulian/cap3/PITCHME.md

 ---

-- El primer enfoque toma el bloque mas pequeño del cristal extendido.
+- El primer enfoque toma el bloque mas pequeño del cristal extendido (en lugar de todas la particulas del solido).

+- > One can think of this way of constructing models as involving a thought experiment regarding how a many-body system condenses from a collection of isolated particles

 ---